milianmori/audio-sorter/README.md

   --ml --dedupe --delete-duplicates --log sort_log.csv

 python3 audio_all_in_one.py all --src "/Volumes/MM_Archive/As You Were Listening" --dst "/Users/mm/Desktop/audio cosmose as you were listening" \
   --ml --dedupe --delete-duplicates --log sort_log.csv

+python3 audio_all_in_one.py all --src "/Volumes/MM_Archive/As You Were Listening" --dst "/Users/mm/Desktop/audio cosmose as you were listening" \
+  --ml --dedupe --delete-duplicates --log sort_log.csv

+  python3 audio_all_in_one.py all --src "/Volumes/MM_Archive/07042020 Project" --dst "/Users/milianmori/Desktop/audio cosmos 07042020" \
+  --ml --dedupe --delete-duplicates --log sort_log.csv